stevelawsonspi/show_me_the_weather/README.md

 ## Developer Info
 - Only using Yahoo to get weather info, so only handling their style of data.
-- Not sure if it's useful to save the weather info in models, so I just saved it as json.
-The weather info is formatted into objects to make it easier to convert to models if needed.

 ## Getting started